L’Abeille of RENAISSANCE

 Crucially, several of the core engineering risks behind this architecture have already been retired.
 We have demonstrated hardware-scale engraving of copper and HTS, established in-house magnet construction capability, and successfully operated thick, flowing liquid metal at temperatures up to 700°C within an HTS magnet environment.
 These milestones address manufacturability, thermal integration, and plasma-facing stability, three of the historical constraints in stellarator development.

 Fusion remains the long-term objective.
-But the enabling technologies, wide HTS manufacturing, advanced magnet systems, and high-temperature liquid metal control, are directly aligned with the broader industrial shift toward high-density, reliable electricity infrastructure.
+But the enabling technologies, wide HTS pilot line, advanced magnet systems, and high-temperature liquid metal control, are directly aligned with the broader industrial shift toward high-density, reliable electricity infrastructure.
 We are advancing our work on HTS dynamics.
 Recently the commissioning of our first Physical Vapor Deposition (PVD) machine is live, enabling us to deposit two of buffer layers of the HTS architecture right here in our own facility.

 This is a concrete step toward differentiated, wide-tape architectures.
 In an age defined by electricity, control over the enabling materials stack matters as much as the reactor design itself.

+This is the environment in which Renaissance Fusion is building.
 Our stellarator is designed from the outset to be modular, scalable, and compatible with AI-driven development, allowing parallel progress across subsystems rather than monolithic iteration.